 Service Revenues represent fees generated from services provided by the Town.
 Fees are charged to cover the costs of services which benefit the user directly.
 In the General Fund these revenues mostly consist of recreation fees, and Special Police Detail/Extra Duty fees mainly from construction projects in development.
-In FY2020 these revenues represent 1.74% of General Fund revenue.
-In FY2020 these revenues are projected as follows: 1) Recreation fees \$298,700; and Special Police Detail \$180,000.
+In FY 2020 these revenues represent 2.89% of General Fund revenue.
+In FY 2020 these revenues are projected as follows: 1) Recreation fees \$298,700; and Special Police Detail \$180,000.
 The Town forecasts modest growth of 1% in Recreation fees and no increase in Special Police Detail as growth in this revenue is mainly related to growth in construction projects.
-Fees generated from Water and Sewer, Parking, Solid Waste and Stormwater are accounted for in their respective Enterprise Funds.
+Fees generated from services provided by the Town for Water and Sewer, Parking, Solid Waste and Stormwater are accounted for in their respective Enterprise Funds.